 The outdoor space is exceptionally good, consisting of two playgrounds and a very large playing field offering children enormous scope for outdoor play and games activities.
-Our outdoor space includes two forest school areas, a pond, a campfire pit, many mature trees and vegetable beds.

 The school has been graded as either 'Good' or 'Outstanding' by Ofsted for the 14 years that the current headteacher has run the school.
 Our latest report, published in April 2018, is our most positive report to date and really does capture the 'special ethos' of our happy school.
 We are all very proud of this achievement and continue to work to find further ways to increase the opportunities for children who attend our school whilst ensuring that the needs and wellbeing of our children remain at the forefront.